Magician Sydney James Karp

 James’ introduction into producing came about when, out of the blue, Sheikh Maktoum of Dubai approached him in 2005 to produce the opening ceremony of his international A1 Grand Prix in Sydney.
 James went on to then produce three more A1 Grand Prix opening ceremonies in Australia and one in China, all with television audiences of over seventy-million.
 James’ productions all comprised of song and dance, working with Australian singer / songwriter Ricki-Lee Coulter and Australian soul singer Jade MacRae as well as country music singer / songwriter Felicity Urquhart.
 The success of these opening ceremonies established James as a sought after producer, with projects including two book launches for Australia’s best-selling author, the late Bryce Courtenay (Sylvia & The Persimmon Tree), the official national launch of the movie Madagascar (Hoyts), also German Bank Bayern (Sybos event), French cologne Viktor & Rolf Australian launch and major events for advertising giant Saatchi & Saatchi to name but a few.

 In 2008 James became the president of The Magic Academy (Australia) with the premise being to advance magic in Australia.
 James designed a learning magic program for children based on the principle that learning magic is fun and it builds self-esteem and develops confidence.
 This program has been taught to over 5000 children.
 James has been approached on many occasions to mentor children who have experienced bullying or have had low self-esteem.
 “I find it my moral passion to use magic to help kids.
 It is a very beautiful experience to witness a change in their behaviour and to see them start believing in themselves and realising that they can do amazing things”.
-James also lectures on the art of magic to adults, corporates for team building activities and has even been invited to lecture at Sydney University on how to fool the human mind.
-This has led to James also managing and producing for a number of Australian magicians.
-He writes designs and directs magic routines and shows for them.
+James also lectures on the art of magic to corporates for team building activities and has even been invited to lecture at Sydney University on how to fool the human mind.

-In 2011 James created The Magicians Cabaret theatre restaurant and its own in-house theatre company.
-The Magicians Cabaret houses a classic 1920’s box office, proscenium arch stage, a merchandise shop and James’ extensive collection of magic memorabilia.
-It receives visitors both locally and internationally.
-James has produced three major works La Fortuna, La Lumiere and La Belle Rose which he wrote and directed.
-Resident cabaret dinner show La Fortuna has played continuously for four years and has received hundreds of five-star reviews.
+In 2010 James created The Magicians Cabaret theatre restaurant which encases a classic 1920’s box office, a Parisian style cabaret room with a proscenium arch stage, and a secret New York underground bar called the Top Hat Bar.
+James has produced three major works La Fortuna, La Lumiere and La Belle Rose which he all wrote and directed.
+Resident cabaret dinner show La Fortuna has played continuously for five years.
 Sydney Arts Guide wrote “I can recommend La Fortuna.”
 MW magazine quoted “craftsmanship in creating a visual feast.”
 Additionally his work has again received global detection with UK Magic Week Magazine writing, “The show is spellbinding and mesmerizing” and USA-based celebrity magazine Cliché writing “simply amazing, unpredictable and enchanting” and voted The Magicians Cabaret as best three things to do in Sydney after dark.

-Amongst James’ commitments with The Magicians Cabaret and The Magic Academy, and his producing and consulting projects, James still finds time to meditate every day and enjoys performing in his productions from time-to-time.
+Amongst James’ commitments with his dinner shows, his museum, The Magic Academy, and his producing and consulting projects, James still finds time to meditate every day and enjoys performing in his productions from time-to-time.
 He still remembers what Master Magician Siegfried told him: “To create, requires great powers of imagination.”.